 The Medical Center was designed based on the Southeast, USA Building Code, associated with the International Building Code (IBC), 2009 edition.
-The American Society of Civil Engineers (ASCE) 7-05 was utilized as a reference standard.
+The American Society of Civil Engineers (ASCE) 7-05 was utilized as a reference standard for structural loading.
 The building is scheduled to be completed in August 2015.